jmduarte/gnn-fpga/discrete_extraps/toy/README.md

-# Discrete detector track extrapolation
+# Discrete detector track extrapolation and hit classification

-This area contains notebooks and code for track-finding methods based on discrete detector data and track extrapolations.
+This area contains notebooks and code for track-finding methods based on discrete detector toy data and track extrapolations or hit classifications.

 ## Notebooks